Write a comment

 Next to foreign influences and ethnic diversity, the Peruvian cuisine is also characterized by Peru's unique climates and landscapes.
 Each region, each town, has its own local dishes and culinary treasures, depending on geography and climate that provide different ingredients native to each area.

 The Day of the Peruvian cuisine and gastronomy for years coincided with the Mistura, once the largest and most important food festival in Latin America held in Lima.
-As visitors could there get a glimpse of the impressive Peruvian biodiversity, discover the large variety and facets of the Peruvian cuisine and enjoy the culinary treasures of the different regions of Peru, it was the ideal place to celebrate.
-Unfortunately, since 2018 the Mistura seems to be history.
+As thre visitors could get a glimpse of the impressive Peruvian biodiversity, discover the large variety and facets of the Peruvian cuisine and enjoy the culinary treasures of the different regions of Peru, it was the ideal place to celebrate.
+Unfortunately, since 2018 the Mistura is be history.

 But lots of other smaller food events take place across the country and many restaurants in Lima and other cities offer special (tasting) menus or other goodies on this special day.